 About the Instructor

 Garrett Goldfield User Experience Specialist, Nielsen Norman Group

-Garren Goldfield is a speaker, writer and user experience consultant for Nielsen Norman Group.
+Garrett Goldfield is a speaker, writer, and user experience consultant for Nielsen Norman Group.
 Prior to his time there, he helped create user-focused experiences at Intuit and worked with General Electric in their information system division.
-Garren conducts research on the topics of ethnographic user studies, usability testing, and contextual inquiry.
+Garrett conducts research on the topics of ethnographic user studies, usability testing, and contextual inquiry.

 About this course

 Have you ever found yourself on a website that feels like a maze?
 Where you just can't seem to find your way to the content you're looking for, so you give up and move on to a competitor instead?
 Even if the business' product has nothing to do with creating websites, you assume that they won't pay attention to detail and do good work for you.

 You certainly don't want that to happen to your business.
 Good navigation can go a long way towards making a good impression on your clients.
 Navigation Design by the Neilsen Norman Group helps professionals learn how to make easy-to-navigate sites so that they never have to worry about losing customers over poor web design.

 This course teaches the fundamentals of good web navigation.
 It starts with an overview of the purpose of navigation, where the instructors will help you understand why it's essential to have a clear navigation structure.
 They will also cover details of navigation design, such as orientation, route selection, and arrival.

 It's very common for clients to request beautiful and impressive web designs, but often those designs aren't actually easy for people to navigate.
 This class teaches professionals how to explain the importance of user-friendly navigation to people who are more concerned with beauty than function.